Skip to main content

 • Nausea

-Angioedema (swelling of deep tissues) is a rare but serious Entresto side effect.
-It typically presents in areas of the face, like the lips.
+Angioedema is a rare but serious risk with Entresto.
+It typically appears in areas of the face, like the lips when it happens.
 It can also occur in the throat and neck.
 In severe cases, it can cause trouble breathing that’s life-threatening.

-In the PARADIGM-HF study, Black people were more likely to experience angioedema from Entresto.
+In one study, Black people were more likely to experience angioedema from Entresto.
 You’re also at increased risk if you’ve experienced angioedema in the past.
 So Entresto isn’t recommended if you’ve ever had angioedema (even if it was from another medication, such as an ACE inhibitor).

 Frequently asked questions